YollMuKrow/Autonomous_shopping_cart/README.markdown

 sudo apt-get install ros-noetic-rosbridge-server
 ```

-When everything is installed, you need to configure yout ROS environment and create your worspace.
+When everything is installed, you need to configure your ROS environment and create your workspace.
 Check this [tutorial](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) for more information.

-When your workspace is create (ie : catkin_make does not return an error), you need to unzip th archive and move all file in "your_workspace"/src/.
+When your workspace is created (i.e., catkin_make does not return an error), you need to unzip the archive and move all files in "your_workspace"/src/.

 The launch the command :